 With baby #3, I tried not to push the button for more medicine (who knows why I felt like I had to tough it out??) and regretted it during delivery.

 Pushing became so painful to me that I told them I felt like I needed to puke and may pass out.
 Passing out is something I’ve done A LOT in my life and know the exact feeling before it happens.
 My body literally shuts down when in lots of pain.
 Thankfully instead I puked once which pushed out the baby.

 So my advice is to be honest with yourself and your nurse if you are feeling intense pain (more than pressure).
 They can ask the anesthesiologist to come in and assess your levels to see if they should adjust anything.

 How my epidurals were different with each baby

-I think the overall “epidural experience” differed with each baby due to the amount of medicine I received through my epidural as well as the timing.
+I think the overall “epidural experience” differed with each baby due to the amount of medicine I received as well as the timing.
 I’ll explain what was different each time.

 Epidural with baby #1

 I went from laboring HARD from about 3pm -5am when i finally got an epidural.

 The relief I felt was so incredible that I did not care about the complete numbness in my belly, legs and toes.
 I don’t think I could even lift up my legs!
 I could not feel my contractions at all, and actually fell asleep from 5am-7am.
 Baby was born as soon as I woke up.